 So we looked at renters insurance policies based on how much coverage they offered.

-We also looked at discounts that each insurer offered, such as bundling and security options in you rental.
+We also looked at discounts that each insurer offered, such as bundling and security options in your rental.
 We looked at those companies that offered the most discounts that could lower your policy rates.
-This allowed us to further narrow down our search.
+This allowed us to narrow down our search further.
 The more discounts an insurer had were added to our list.

 We only considered insurers that had a website and/or app to make your life easier and to save you time from having to be on hold over a long period via phone before you could talk to a live agent.

-Plus, both website and app had to have features that made your life easier, such as signing up for a policy online, as well as making a claim, being able to pay your premium, and being able to find additional coverage that you can buy as an add-on.
+Plus, both website and app had to have features that made your life easier, such as signing up for a policy online, making a claim, paying your premium, and finding additional coverage that you can buy as an add-on.

 Customer reviews were used to narrow down the options.
 The reviews also helped determine each category.
-Using customer reviews allowed us to see how customers chose a company that was based on three points: affordable cost, accessibility, and overall coverage.
+Using customer reviews allowed us to see how customers chose a company based on affordable cost, accessibility, and overall coverage.

 What Kind of Water Damage is Covered Under Renters Insurance?

 Many who opt for renters insurance don’t know how much their insurer covers water damage.

 It’s true that renters insurance doesn’t cover water damage, but you have to look at the particulars to see what kind of water damage is offered by your policy.

 Water damage coverage depends on the source of the water and where it came from.